dipanjank/docker-keras/Readme.md

 $ jupyter-notebook --ip 0.0.0.0 --port 8888 --allow-root --no-browser &
 ```

 And you're ready to kick off your GPU based Machine Learning Project!
-Navigate to http://127.0.0.1:8888 access the Jupyter
+Navigate to http://127.0.0.1:8888 to access the Jupyter
 server.
 The ``gpu_check.ipynb`` notebook included in this project is an example of checking TF device placement to ensure
 that TensorFlow is really using the GPU.